shadawck/nse-install/docs/examples.rst

 Clean
 ------

-If you want to remove all scripts install with `nse-install`:
+If you want to remove all scripts installed with `nse-install`:

 .. code-block:: sh